Client Portal vs Personal Service: Do You Need Both?

 And then there's ION, managing multiple high-end developments at once.

-What do they all have in common?
+What do these companies have in common?

 They've stopped thinking of personal service as something that lives in a phone call or a nicely worded email.